 Spending a few short days in Florence?
 Trust me: this is the absolute best of what to do in Florence, Italy, plus the best books set in Florence to pair with your travel.

-I spent MONTHS researching our trip to Italy, and we also had the benefit of a great travel agent and great tour guides to further point us to the best spots.
+I spent MONTHS researching our trip to Italy because I was traveling abroad for the first time, and we also had the benefit of a great travel agent and great tour guides to further point us to the best spots.
 Then, I honed this list down even further to ONLY the absolute best experiences we had.

 Obviously, we couldn’t do it all in just two nights, but I’m sharing what we picked and why.
 Even if different attractions are on your list (because there are SO many), I hope you will visit the restaurants recommended — because they are THAT good.